Plutoberth/SonyHeadphonesClient/README.md

 - [ ] Display battery life and fetch existing settings from device
 - [ ] Equalizer

-#### If you'd like to implement the equalizer (I can implement the GUI, you'll need to do the rest), please contact me privately via Twitter at `@Plutoberth`.
+#### If you'd like to implement the equalizer (I can implement the protocol, you'll need to create the GUI), please contact me privately via Twitter at `@Plutoberth`.

 ### TODO: ADD SCREENSHOTS